ausi/cq-prolyfill/docs/how-it-works.md

 }
 ```

-This step could be done by the [PostCSS plugin](postcss.md) on the server side to speed up the script.
+This step should be done by the [PostCSS plugin](postcss.md) on the server side to speed up the script.
+Client side processing is meant for demonstration purposes.

 ## Step 2